 On International Women’s Day, we held a webinar where we discussed the challenges to being creative during the COVID 19 pandemic, how some of us overcame some of these challenges and what learnings we can take from this experience.

 Creative Europe Wom@rts Training Programme

-The Limerick School of Art and Design, LIT and Women in Film and Television, Helsinki have developed a training programme with Creative Europe Wom@arts for female artists across 8 European countries.
+The Limerick School of Art and Design and Women in Film and Television, Helsinki have developed a training programme with Creative Europe Wom@arts for female artists across 8 European countries.
 These cultural practitioners work in areas as diverse as the visual arts to the film industry.
 The programme is aimed at developing key skills in business to confidence building.
 The Irish training programme also offered the participants a unique experience to visually respond to the processing of their training by attending a workshop in the technique of Risograph.
 The participants had never worked with Risograph before.
 Here you can watch a short film of the work produced by the Irish cohort.
 Find out more about this programme here.